Jessicavazm/JessicaVaz_T2A2/README.md

 ## R4
-### Benefits and drawbacks of this app’s underlying database system.

 Postgresql serves as open-source relational database management system (RDBMS) that enables users to store, manage, and retrieve data efficiently and securely.
 It's stores data in a practical and easy to manage way.
 Data is stored in DB using tables where tables are the entities, attributes are the columns and objects are the rows.